kalathurkishore/CVRP2D/README.md

-# CVRP2D
+# PIKU
 ## Overview
-This repository contains the code and the data of the paper: PIKU: Optimized Route Navigation Considering Vehicle Capacity for Pickup-Delivery
+This repository contains the code and the data of the paper: PIKU: Optimized Vehicle Capacity Utilization for Simultaneous Pickup and Delivery Problem

 Submitted for the publication in MobiSys 2024.
 Below steps can be followed for Execution and Reproducing of the results.